 This young tupelo, Nyssa sylvatica, already provides a stunning splash of scarlet in the autumn landscape.
 Note the browse line, as the driveway is not fenced.

-Vernal witch hazel is a great source of early nectar.
+Vernal witch hazel, Hamamelis vernalis, is a great source of early nectar.

 My favorite redbud blooms in soft pink: Cercis canadensis ‘Pauline Lily’.

 Cornus florida ‘Cherokee Chief’

 Wild raisin, Viburnum cassinoides, has lovrly cream-colored flowers and will produce showy fruits for the birds.

 Strange weather caused blossom and leaf out to occur at the same time, unusual for redbuds.

 This unusual color variation of the common chokecherry, ‘Schubert’s Red’ or ‘Canada Red,’ rivals the foliage of invasive purple Norway maples and offers a more compact, flowering substitute which also provides plenty of bird food.

 This dwarf form of river birch, Betula nigra’Little King,’ would work well in compact spaces and Asian-themed gardens.

 Smooth sumac, Rhus glabra, provides a great source of winter bird food.

 Winged sumac, Rhus coppalina, with common milkweed in the foreground left for the Monarch caterpillars.

 Close-up of Carolina Silverbell blossoms